 2012-13: Hunt played for the AHL’s Chicago Wolves in his first pro season.
 Seeing limited ice time early in the season due to the NHL lockout, he played 65 games and finished the year as the leading scorer amongst Chicago defensemen.
 Hunt scored 4 goals with 29 assists and was +2 with 22 penalty minutes.
 The Wolves missed the AHL playoffs after finishing fourth in the Midwest Division.
 Hunt signed a two-year entry-level contract with Edmonton in July, 2013.

-Although undersized at 5'9, Hunt brings good puck-moving ability and an excellent slap shot to the table.
-He can help his team in transition and on the powerplay, but his defensive zone play is still an area that could use some work.
+Hunt is an undersized defenseman with puck-moving ability and an excellent slap shot.
+He can help his team in transition and on the power play.
+Defensively he is sometimes overmatched and his positional play is an issue at times.